For SellersIndustry Guide

 Roofing5.9x8.4x11.1x

-It is crucial to note that these are general ranges.
-Businesses with strong recurring revenue, diversified customer bases, robust management teams, and operational efficiencies often command premium multiples within these ranges.
-Larger regional roofing platforms, for instance, commonly trade in the 4.0x–7.0x EBITDA range, while smaller contractors might transact in the 3.0x–4.5x Seller's Discretionary Earnings (SDE) range [2].
-The key takeaway is that a well-positioned business can significantly outperform average valuations.
+These figures represent general market ranges.
+Businesses exhibiting strong recurring revenue, diversified customer bases, robust management teams, and operational efficiencies consistently command premium multiples within these ranges.
+For instance, larger regional roofing platforms commonly trade in the 4.0x–7.0x EBITDA range, while smaller contractors might transact in the 3.0x–4.5x Seller's Discretionary Earnings (SDE) range [2].
+The strategic imperative is clear: a well-positioned business significantly outperforms average valuations.

 What Buyers Look For: Key Value Drivers in Roofing and Specialty Contracting